Follow Natural Life Energy

 When we eat foods our bodies reduce the food to an ash of nutrients which are then absorbed into our various organs.
 Though fruits register as acidic outside the body, these foods are reduced to alkaline substances which are used to strengthen our life energy.

-You can check the recommended daily intake of proteins and calories using the NLE protein calculator and NLE calorie calculator.
+Nuts and legumes just generally contain more vegetable protein than the other alkaline food sources.
+You can check the recommended daily intake of protein and calories using the NLE protein calculator and NLE calorie calculator.

 Alkaline Foods